The chicken must be at room temperature before it goes in the oven, or the chicken will not cook evenly.

 1 Preheat oven to 475°F.

-2 Use a paring knife to cut away the wishbone from the neck/breast area of the chicken.
+2 Cut away the chicken's wishbone: Use a paring knife to cut away the wishbone from the neck/breast area of the chicken.
 You will probably have to use your fingers to feel around for it.
 This is a little bit tricky, but if you can remove the wishbone first, it will make the chicken easier to carve after it is cooked.
 (This ease of future carving is the only reason to take the bone out, so you can leave it in if you want.)

-3 Generously season the cavity of the chicken with salt and pepper.
+3 Season the cavity: Generously season the cavity of the chicken with salt and pepper.
 Add three of the garlic cloves and 5 sprigs of the thyme to the cavity, using your hands to rub the thyme and garlic all around the cavity.

-5 Place the vegetables, onions, garlic, and remaining thyme sprig into a bowl.
-Add 1/4 cup of olive oil (or grapeseed or canola oil) and toss with your hands until well coated.
+5 Toss vegetables with olive oil: Place the vegetables, onions, garlic, and remaining thyme sprig into a bowl.
+Add 1/4 cup of olive oil and toss with your hands until well coated.
 Season generously with salt and pepper.

 6 Slather the chicken with oil and season well with salt and pepper.

-8 Place the pan in the oven and roast the chicken for 25 minutes at 475°F. Then reduce the heat to 400°F and roast for an additional 45 minutes, or until the thickest part of the thigh registers 160°F on a meat thermometer and the juices run clear.
+8 Roast in oven: Place the pan in the oven and roast the chicken for 25 minutes at 475°F. Then reduce the heat to 400°F and roast for an additional 45 minutes, or until the thickest part of the thigh registers 160°F on a meat thermometer and the juices run clear.

 10 Cut the chicken into serving pieces.
 Place vegetables on a serving platter with the chicken pieces arranged on top.